knowledgeReignsSupreme/pokemonshop/README.md

-# pokemonshop
+# Poke Shop!
-An online store of pokemons
+An online store for pokemons, with worldwide deliveries!
+This is a side-project of mine which was built using React.